EECS Instructional Support Group, Department of Electrical Engineering & Computer Science

 1. Don't use the telnet programs that come with Exceed, X11, etc.

-• On MS Windows computers, we use the open source program Xming.
+• On Windows computers, we use the open source program Xming.
 This replaced Exceed, which is overly complicated because of features that we don't need.

 1. Open a 'Putty' window on the PC, enable "X11 Forwarding" and login to your UNIX account.